Culture vulture is a term for anyone:

 But that’s not the real issue

-And using their influence to profit off SJW agenda’s in the anime community, with NO regard for the anime community at all.
+And using their influence to profit off SJW agenda’s in the

 The definition of a culture vulture